tidymodels/tidymodels.org-legacy/content/learn/models/coefficients/index.markdown

 <img src="figs/lm-plot-1.svg" width="672" />

-There seems to be a lot of uncertainty in the coefficient for the Austin station data.
+There seems to be a lot of uncertainty in the coefficient for the Austin station data, but less for the other two.

-Looking at the code for unnesting the results, the double-nesting structure may seem excessive.
-However, the extraction functionality is broad and simpler structures would prevent some use cases.
+Looking at the code for unnesting the results, you may find the double-nesting structure excessive or cumbersome.
+However, the extraction functionality is flexible, and a simpler structure would prevent many use cases.

 ## More complex: a glmnet model

 The glmnet model can fit the same linear regression model structure shown above.
 It uses regularization (a.k.a penalization) to estimate the model parameters.
-This has the benefit of shrinking the coefficients towards zero.
-This has singificant benefits for situations where there are strong correlations between predictors or if some feature selection is required.
-Both of these cases are true for our data set.
+This has the benefit of shrinking the coefficients towards zero, important in situations where there are strong correlations between predictors or if some feature selection is required.
+Both of these cases are true for our Chicago train data set.

 There are two types of penalization that this model uses:

-* Lasso (a.k.a. `\(L_1\)`) penalties can shrink the model terms to the point that they are absolute zero (i.e. their effect is removed from the model).
+* Lasso (a.k.a. `\(L_1\)`) penalties can shrink the model terms so much that they are absolute zero (i.e. their effect is entirely removed from the model).

 * Weight decay (a.k.a ridge regression or `\(L_2\)`) uses a different type of penalty that is most useful for highly correlated predictors.

-The glmnet model has two primary tuning parameters: the total amount of penalization and the mixture of the two penalty types.
+The glmnet model has two primary tuning parameters, the total amount of penalization and the mixture of the two penalty types.
 For example, this specification:

 ```r